Rencontres Trans Musicales: History

 Jean-Louis Brossard is the artistic director and Sandrine Poutrel is the production manager.
 Jean-Louis Brossard and Béatrice Macé together lead Les Rencontres Trans Musicales.
 From the first concerts, before the word 'festival' had been attached to the event, the artistic bias of the line up was toward originality and new artistic forms.
 The artists who participated in the festival would often rise to the top of the music charts within a few months following their performance.
 Björk, Ben Harper and Lenny Kravitz all performed for the first time in public in the festival.
-It is considered that the festival boosted the popularity of Étienne Daho, Arno, Stephan Eicher, Les Négresses Vertes, Nirvana, Bérurier Noir, Denez Prigent, Daft Punk, Amadou & Mariam, Birdy Nam Nam, Justice, Fugees, Stromae, London Grammar and many other bands.
+The festival has featured Étienne Daho, Arno, Stephan Eicher, Les Négresses Vertes, Nirvana, Bérurier Noir, Denez Prigent, Daft Punk, Amadou & Mariam, Birdy Nam Nam, Justice, Fugees, Stromae and London Grammar.